 This particular client applied for the role of VET FEE-HELP Coordinator within a State (Queensland) government department.
-As is the standard for application preparation in Queensland government, the preparation of a two page statement was required to address five key competencies.
+As is the standard for application preparation in Queensland government, the preparation of a two-page statement was required to address five key competencies.
 My client gained a job interview and although she was not offered the role, the panel advised that she placed second.
-Following are excerpts from three of the criteria.
+Following are excerpts from two of the criteria.

 Both the AAA Program and the SSS tender had ongoing stringent legislative requirements and guidelines to follow.
 Several of these included: eligibility criteria for both the employer and the employee; requirements surrounding the funds that were being administered; commencement and completion dates for students; documentation requirements; and associated reporting requirements.
 It was essential I possessed in-depth understanding of the requirements in order to accurately explain and provide advice on specific SSS requirements to the Facility Manager.
 In one instance, I advised on the impact to a student’s scholarship if that student ceased employment with their current facility.
 According to the guidelines of the contract, I advised the Facility Manger that funding was allocated to the facility, not the student; therefore, the student could not take the scholarship with them.
 Additionally, I liaised with internal clients to explain information regarding these tenders; specifically, how they related directly to the eligibility of the students, the facilities I contacted and why I deemed this necessary.
 Overall, I read and digested all the contractual obligations regarding these tenders to ensure all requirements were met in terms of student and employer responsibilities; ZZZ obligations surrounding RPL offers and assessment; drops and swaps; commencement dates; and importantly, that these requirements were met by a certain date.